Cwarcup/personal-blog/data/blog/posts/starting-a-project.md

 ## What am I interested in?

 The common response to "What should I build?" is to build something that you are interested in.
-Maybe this is easy for some, but for me it was a little more difficult.
+Maybe this is easy for some, but for me, it was a little more difficult.
 I have a lot of interests, but I wasn't sure which one to focus on.

-I started to by creating a list of things I enjoy doing, some hobbies and interests.
+I started by creating a list of things I enjoy doing, some hobbies and interests.
 I also included some things I wanted to learn more about.
 I wanted to make sure I was building something that I would enjoy working on.

 For example, I like to eat and try new places.
 My partner and I are always looking for new restaurants to try.
-I wrote this down as a project idea, but had no idea where I was going with it.
+I wrote this down as a project idea but had no idea where I was going with it.
 But that's okay.

 ## What problems do I have?

 I also wanted to build something that would solve a problem I had.
-I feel like this is a good way of building something that is useful to me and potentially others.
+I feel like this is a good way of building something useful to me and potentially others.

 While visiting a new restaurant, I often find myself parking in unfamiliar areas.
 I don't know the area well, so I don't know where I can park.
-I also don't know how long I can park for or the cost.
+I also don't know how long I can park or the cost.
 I wrote this down as a problem I have.

 ## What do I want to learn from this project?